 Because every ALS patient is a little different, it’s hard to say exactly when each patient will need each assistive device, but we recommend installing a wheelchair ramp and purchasing an SGD (Speech Generating Device) device before either is necessary.
 Getting used to this equipment and incorporating it into your daily routine can be challenging, which means you should give yourself time to adjust to these additions to your home and daily life.

-If you are having difficulty obtaining many of these devices, financially or otherwise, please contact your local Care Services Manager.
+If you are having difficulty obtaining many of these devices, financially or otherwise, please contact us.
 We can help you find the right retailers or professionals, or you may be able to take advantage of our Equipment Loan Program.

 When an ALS patient can no longer walk, a power wheelchair can restore a great deal of mobility.
 Medicare and some insurance policies provide coverage for ALS patients who need power wheelchairs.
 Depending on your area, you may be able to purchase your power wheelchair from Numotion, NSM Seating or Travis Medical.
-If you need more assistance with sourcing your power wheelchair, please contact your local Care Services Manager.
+If you need more assistance with sourcing your power wheelchair, please contact us.

 Once navigating the home becomes difficult, wheelchair ramps are often a necessary home modification.
 Wheelchair ramps can range from inexpensive portable ramps to a complete remodel of entryways, patios, and doors.
 Federal law requires that apartment buildings and other multi-unit homes are constructed with basic accessibility in mind, but cramped spaces and other barriers may still exist.
-For more information about making your home more accessible, please contact your local Care Services Manager.
+For more information about making your home more accessible, please contact us.

 Most ALS patients will experience difficulty with speech and movement as their illness progresses.
 Some patients will ultimately lose the ability to speak and use their hands, which can be both frustrating and emotionally devastating.
 Using alternative and augmented communication (AAC) devices can greatly improve a patient’s quality of life.
 (When Medicare began paying for communication devices in 2001, they decided to refer to AAC devices as SGD’s—Speech Generating Devices.
 The acronyms are interchangeable).
 SGD includes systems such as sign language, symbol or picture boards, and electronic devices with synthesized speech.